AlignmentResearch/tuned-lens/README.md

 ![Using the Tuned-lens](https://user-images.githubusercontent.com/12176390/224879115-8bc95f26-68e4-4f43-9b4c-06ca5934a29d.png)

 This package provides a simple interface training and evaluating __tuned lenses__.
-A tuned lens allows us to peak at the iterative computations that a transformer is using the compute the next token.
+A tuned lens allows us to peak at the iterative computations a transformer uses to compute the next token.

 A lens into a transformer with n layers allows you to replace the last $m$ layers of the model with an [affine transformation](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html) (we call these affine translators).